jaegur-trombacco/cybersecurity-journey/progress-log.md

   (public, private, hybrid).
 Used a VM to deploy a cloud instance.

-**Takeaway:** The cloud and virtualization rooms were the most valuable here — they're the foundation of where I'm headed with cloud security, so seeing the service models and hypervisor types hands-on was a useful first exposure.
+**Takeaway:** The cloud and virtualization rooms were the most valuable here — foundational for the security path I'm building toward, and useful hands-on exposure to service models and hypervisor types.

 ---